jiaming-jiang/fdh-web/README.md

 <br>

 ### **EXP user**
-A user that rates beers close to the piecewise linear mapping of the beers' BA scores to their corresponding equivalent in the range [0, 5].
-The BA score is a reference score  displayed on the website to give the users and idea about how the beer ranks among the beers of the same style, and is a value initially in the range [0, 100].
+A user that rates beers close the BA score that is displayed on the website for most beers.
+According to beeradvocate.com administrators, the BA score is a reference score displayed on the website to give the users and idea about how a beer ranks among the beers of the same style.

+<i>Note that 94.5% of rated beers in the data available to us have a BA score.</i>

 For lack of a better name, we will reference these users as the EXP users refering to a somewhat "structured" way of rating beers that may indicate being influenced by the BA score displayed on the website.

 <details>
   <summary>Show more</summary>
   A user $u$ is an EXP user if he/she rates, on average, beers close to their BA score scaled down to the range [0, 5] using the following piecewise linear mapping based on the <a href="https://www.beeradvocate.com/community/threads/beeradvocate-ratings-explained.184726/">BA score range and meaning revealed by the website's administrators</a>, to which we believe this mapping corresponds best:

-  world class : 95 - 100 mapped to ]4.75; 5]

-  outstanding : 90 - 94  mapped to ]4.5; 4.75]

-  very good   : 85 - 89  mapped to ]4; 4.5]

-  good        : 80 - 84  mapped to ]3.5; 4]

-  okay        : 70 - 79  mapped to ]3; 3.5]

-  poor        : 60 - 69  mapped to ]2; 3]

-  awful       : <= 59    mapped to ]0; 2]
+ {world class : 95 - 100 mapped to ]4.75; 5], outstanding : 90 - 94  mapped to ]4.5; 4.75], very good : 85 - 89  mapped to ]4; 4.5], good : 80 - 84  mapped to ]3.5; 4], okay : 70 - 79  mapped to ]3; 3.5], poor : 60 - 69 mapped to ]2; 3], awful : <= 59 mapped to ]0; 2]}.

   The score is defined as follows: